I opened a vegan restaurant in Berkeley, California in 2010.

 When I think about processed food, I always think of food that’s sold at gas stations.

-They’re convenient, they have lots of preservatives, they’re cheap, and you can open the package and pop them straight into your pie hole.
+Processed foods are convenient, they have lots of preservatives, they’re cheap, and you can open the package and pop them straight into your pie hole.
 No assembly required.

-Now, there are certain foods that are more processed than others.
+There are certain foods that are more processed than others.

 STEP ONE

-1) Dairy products, especially sweetened dairy products.
+1) Dairy products, especially sweetened dairy products

-Also, there is no evidence that milk and dairy products help protect our bones.
+There is no evidence that milk and dairy products help protect our bones.
 It’s actually the opposite.

-2) Anything containing Trans Fats.
+2) Anything containing Trans Fats

-Trans Fats are lab manufactured fats.
+Trans Fats are lab-manufactured fats.
 To make Trans Fat, hydrogen is pumped into liquid oil to make a hard fat (think margarine and Crisco).
 This process is known as hydrogenation.

 Trans Fats raise “bad” cholesterol and lower “good” cholesterol.

-They clog the arteries and are responsible for a slew of health problems, including obesity, diabetes and dementia to name a few.
+They clog the arteries and are responsible for a slew of health problems, including obesity, diabetes, and dementia to name a few.
 They are so bad that the entire state of New York banned them in 2006.

 But get this.